 To make your search easier, here are some of the best balance transfer cards for bad credit.

-- Balance transfer offer: 10.99% intro APR for six months from date of first transfer (variable APR of 22.99% thereafter).
+- Balance transfer offer: 10.99 percent intro APR for six months from date of first transfer (variable APR of 24.49 percent thereafter).

-- Balance transfer fee: Intro fee of 3% of the amount of each transfer, with the 10.99% intro APR balance transfer offer described above.
-After that, 5% of the amount of each transfer.
+- Balance transfer fee: Intro fee of 3 percent of the amount of each transfer, with the 10.99 percent intro APR balance transfer offer described above.
+After that, 5 percent of the amount of each transfer.

-The Discover it® Secured Credit Card can be opened with a deposit ranging from $200 to $2,500.
+You can open the Discover it® Secured Credit Card with a deposit ranging from $200 to $2,500.
 Your deposit serves as your credit limit.
 In addition to transferring balances, you can also use this card to earn rewards on purchases.
-You’ll earn 2% cash back at gas stations and restaurants, on up to $1,000 in combined purchases each quarter, and 1% back thereafter.
-Earn unlimited 1% cash back on all other purchases.
+You’ll earn 2 percent cash back at gas stations and restaurants (on up to $1,000 in combined purchases each quarter and 1 percent back thereafter), plus unlimited 1 percent cash back on all other purchases.

 Capital One Platinum Secured Credit Card

-- Balance transfer offer: 26.99% variable APR applies to all balance transfers.
+- Balance transfer offer: 26.99 percent variable APR applies to all balance transfers.

 - Balance transfer fee: $0 balance transfer fee at the transfer APR and $0 annual fee.

-The Capital One Platinum Secured Credit Card requires a minimum deposit of $49, $99 or $200 to open.
+The Capital One Platinum Secured Credit Card requires a minimum deposit of $49 to $200 — depending on your credit — to open.
 But it’s possible to get a credit limit as high as $1,000.
 This card doesn’t have a rewards program, and the balance transfer APR is on the higher side.
-But, you can avoid paying a balance transfer fee.
+But you can avoid paying a balance transfer fee.

 BankAmericard Secured Credit Card

-- Balance transfer offer: 22.99% variable APR applies to all balance transfers.
+- Balance transfer offer: 23.74 percent variable APR applies to all balance transfers.

-- Balance transfer fee: Either $10 or 3% of the balance transfer amount, whichever is greater.
+- Balance transfer fee: Either $10 or 3 percent of the balance transfer amount, whichever is greater.

-The BankAmericard Secured Credit Card could be a good option if you need a higher balance transfer limit.
-The minimum deposit for the card is $300, while the maximum deposit is $4,900.
+The BankAmericard® Secured Credit Card* could be a good option if you need a higher balance transfer limit.
+The minimum deposit for the card is $200, while the maximum deposit is $5,000.
 The deposit is refundable.
-There’s no rewards program, but you can use this card to build positive credit history without paying an annual fee.
+There’s no rewards program, but you can use this card to build a positive credit history without paying an annual fee.

 Alternatives to a balance transfer card